pszypowicz/blog/content/post/ubuntu-wayland.en.md

 # Wayland

-At the moment, ubuntu sees wayland users as 'just 1%'[^3], so feel pretty special if you choose this path :)
+At the moment, ubuntu sees wayland users as 'less than 1%'[^3], so feel pretty special if you choose this path :)

 [^3]: [Enable fractional scaling toggle does not work](https://bugs.launchpad.net/ubuntu/+source/gnome-control-center/+bug/1871864)